Gaius-Augustus/BRAKER/README.md

 -   `threads`

-For GeneMark-ETP+, used when protein and RNA-Seq is supplied:
+For GeneMark-ETP, used when protein and RNA-Seq is supplied:

 -   `YAML::XS`
 -   `Data::Dumper`